gambtho/aks-azuredevops-agent/README.md

 - Convert to helm 3, and remove tiller
 - Simplify service principal setup
 - Simplify/reorganize pipeline jobs and stages

+## Considerations

+- Could use microsoft/vsts-agent image (appears to be deprecated)

 ## Contributions